huggingface/blog/bloom-inference-pytorch.md

 The highest batch size we were able to run without OOM was 128 in this case.
 You can see two factors at play leading to better performance here.

-1/ T was reduced by using Tensor Parallelism (TP) instead of the Pipeline Parallelism (PP) of `accelerate`.
-   Because accelerate is meant to be very generic it is also unfortunately hard to maximize the GPU usage.
+1. T was reduced by using Tensor Parallelism (TP) instead of the Pipeline Parallelism (PP) of Accelerate.
+Because Accelerate is meant to be very generic it is also unfortunately hard to maximize the GPU usage.
 All computations are done first on GPU 0, then on GPU 1, etc... until GPU 8, which means 7 GPU are idle all the time.
-   `DeepSpeed` on the other end uses TP meaning it will send tensors to all GPUs, compute part of the computation then all GPUs communicate to each other the results, then move on to the next layer.
+DeepSpeed-Inference on the other hand uses TP, meaning it will send tensors to all GPUs, compute part of the generation on each GPU and then all GPUs communicate to each other the results, then move on to the next layer.
 That means all GPUs are active at once but they need to communicate much more.
 Overall that decreases **T** by a theoretical factor of `8x` (the theoretical limit would be `1.3s`).

-2/ DeepSpeed also uses custom cuda kernels to avoid allocating too much memory and doing tensor copies The effect of this is less memory allocation and fewer kernel starts which does reduce **T** but also allows for bigger batch sizes (here **128** which also participates in raising the overall throughput.
+2. DeepSpeed-Inference also uses custom cuda kernels to avoid allocating too much memory and doing tensor copying to and from GPUs.
+The effect of this is lesser memory requirements and fewer kernel starts which reduces **T** and allows for bigger batch sizes leading to higher overall throughput.

 ## Splitting the generation

-Another approach we took, was relooking at the overall behavior of the webserver in generation mode.
+Let's additionally look at generation in the webserver mode.

-In practice when users send requests to a `text-generation` model, we don't run a single `forward` loop but multiple ones.
-They also don't send the same parameters, some want `greedy`, some `sampling` and some `beam_search` for instance, and probably with never really the same values.
+In practice when users send requests to a `text-generation` model, we don't run a single `forward` loop, but multiple ones.
+Additionally users don't send the same parameters, some want `greedy`, some `sampling` and some `beam_search`, and the prompts are different as well.

-In theory, if we're using `.generate` directly, we are **not** able to do any batching on different parameter sets.
-So what happens is that we're less likely to use batching in production and that as mentioned above is a *big* source of throughput improvement.
+In theory, if we're using `generate` directly, we are **not** able to do any batching on different parameter sets.
+So what happens is that we're less likely to use large batches in production and that as mentioned above is a *big* source of throughput improvement.

 Let's take a simple example where there's only 1 query running, and another query comes in while the first is being processed.

 ![overall_latency](assets/bloom-inference-pytorch/overall_latency.png)

 As you can see here, the first request gets a latency of `3 x T` which is what we would expect.
-But **request 2** has to wait for `4.5 x T`. which is bigger.
-If there was a **request 3** with yet another parameter set, then you would have to wait for `7.5 x T`.
+But **request 2** has to wait for `4.5 x T`, which is longer.
+If there was a **request 3** with yet another parameter set, then you would have to wait for, say,`7.5 x T`.
 And it piles up.
 The simple solution is to force a single (or handful) parameter sets so that we can ensure we're capping the overall latency.

-Another approach is to split entirely the generation loop.
+Another approach is to split the generation loop entirely.
 We're going to ignore the `use_cache=True` complexity for the sake of readability.

-So now, what we're going to do is have each request, handle the `generate` part on its own, and simply send back the required tensors only for the `forward` pass.
+So now, what we're going to do is to have each request, handle the `generate` part on its own, and simply send back the required tensors only for the `forward` pass.
 A single thread will be responsible for batching those simple requests.

 Since each request is handling entirely its own way of choosing next ids, there is no problem in handling an infinite amount of different parameters.